franziskagoltz/theratio/README.md

 ## <a name="features"></a>Features

-Users can immediate view company scores (10 being the highest score possible), and search for companies:
+Users can immediately view company scores (10 being the highest score possible), and search for companies:

 <kbd>![App at work](/static/img/theratio_search.gif)</kbd>